Best Brooklyn Nets Betting Sites In NJ

 Brooklyn Nets team history

 The Brooklyn Nets were the two-time ABA champion New York Nets in the early 1970s and the New Jersey Nets from 1977 to 2012.
 The team moved to Brooklyn and became the Brooklyn Nets in 2012.
-The Nets have never won an NBA title, although they did win two consecutive Eastern Conference championships while in New Jersey, in the 2001–02 and 2002–03 NBA seasons.
+The Nets have never won an NBA title, although they did win two consecutive Eastern Conference championships in the 2001–02 and 2002–03 seasons while in New Jersey.

-The 2001–02 New Jersey Nets won 52 regular-season games and made it to the NBA Finals where they were swept by the LA Lakers.
-It was All-Star point guard Jason Kidd’s first year with the Nets and he led the team alongside rookie Richard Jefferson and second-year player Kenyon Martin.
+The 2001–02 New Jersey Nets won 52 regular-season games and reached the NBA Finals, where they were swept by the LA Lakers.
+It was All-Star point guard Jason Kidd’s first year with the Nets, and he led the team alongside rookie Richard Jefferson and second-year player Kenyon Martin.

 The Nets acquired All-Star center Dikembe Mutombo and forward Rodney Rogers ahead of the 2002–03 Season.
 Mutombo spent most of the season injured, but Kidd still led the team to the NBA Finals, where they lost to the San Antonio Spurs in six games.

-The Nets best starting five in Brooklyn is widely considered the team they put together ahead of the 2013-2014 season, adding Kevin Garnett and Paul Pierce to Brook Lopez, Deron Williams, and Joe Johnson.
-However, Lopez got hurt, and Garnett, Pierce, and Williams underperformed along the way to a five-game loss to the Miami Heat in the second round of the playoffs.
+The Nets’ best starting five in Brooklyn is widely considered the team they put together ahead of the 2013-2014 season, adding Kevin Garnett and Paul Pierce to Brook Lopez, Deron Williams, and Joe Johnson.
+However, Lopez was injured, and Garnett, Pierce, and Williams underperformed, leading to a five-game loss to the Miami Heat in the second round of the playoffs.

-Superstar “Dr. J” Julius Erving was the player that led the New York Nets to two ABA championships in the early 1970s.
+Going back further in the franchise’s history, before its move to Brooklyn, superstar “Dr. J” Julius Erving led the New York Nets to two ABA championships in the early 1970s.